bitfocus/companion-module-noismada-octopusshowcontrol/HELP.md

 ## Octopus Listener

-This module is for the Octopus Listener from [noismada.com.](http://noismada.com)
+This module is for the Octopus Listener from [noismada.com.](http://noismada.com) and the paid version [octopusshowcontrol.com](http://octopusshowcontrol.com)

 Can be used to send keystrokes.
 Be carefull, needs to have the application you want to controll active.

 **Available commands for Octopus Listener**

 * Hot(single)key
-* General Keystroke
+* General Keystroke (only free version)
 * PPT Next slide
 * PPT Previous slide
 * PPT Start presentation